DaniAguilarGarcia/nachos-OS/README.txt

 Credits:
 Michael Gonzales:
-Daniela Aguilar:
-Nivaldo DeMello:	Updated Condition2.java with code for interrupting without semaphores.
+Daniela Aguilar:  Implemented Semaphore class, P() and V() were replace by wake() and sleep() Nivaldo DeMello:Updated Condition2.java with code for interrupting without semaphores.
 Akeem Lake:

 (20%, 40 lines) Complete the implementation of the Alarm class, by implementing the waitUntil(long x) method.
 A thread calls waitUntil to suspend its own execution until time has advanced to at least now + x.
 This is useful for threads that operate in real-time, for example, for blinking the cursor once per second.
 There is no requirement that threads start running immediately after waking up; just put them on the ready queue in the timer interrupt handler after they have waited for at least the right amount of time.
 Do not fork any additional threads to implement waitUntil(); you need only modify waitUntil() and the timer interrupt handler. waitUntil is not limited to one thread; any number of threads may call it and be suspended at any one time.

 Credits:
 Michael Gonzales:
-Daniela Aguilar:
+Daniela Aguilar: Implemented waitUntil(long x) method.
-Nivaldo DeMello:	Updated Alarm.java to wait x amount of time Akeem Lake:
+Nivaldo DeMello:Updated Alarm.java to wait x amount of time Akeem Lake:

 (20%, 40 lines) Implement synchronous send and receive of one word messages (also known as Ada-style rendezvous), using condition variables (don't use semaphores!).
 Implement the Communicator class with operations, void speak(int word) and int listen(). speak() atomically waits until listen() is called on the same Communicator object, and then transfers the word over to listen().
 Once the transfer is made, both can return.
 Similarly, listen() waits until speak() is called, at which point the transfer is made, and both can return (listen() returns the word).
 Your solution should work even if there are multiple speakers and listeners for the same Communicator (note: this is equivalent to a zero-length bounded buffer; since the buffer has no room, the producer and consumer must interact directly, requiring that they wait for one another).
 Each communicator should only use exactly one lock.
 If you're using more than one lock, you're making things too complicated.